kramerProject/mba-cloud-mod3-practice-bitfinex/README.md

 ## What was Done

 - [X] Develop a data process api
-- [X] Develop the Dockerfile for encapsulating your solution in a docker image
+- [X] Develop the Dockerfile for encapsulating the solution in a docker image
 - [X] Build the docker image and push it to some repository images (public or private)
-- [X] Implement a manifest for running your solution
+- [X] Implement a manifest
-- [X] Run kubectl commands to deploy your solution to your cluster kubernetes
+- [X] Run kubectl commands to deploy the solution to a cluster kubernetes
 - [X] Verify that the solution was successfully deployed
-- [X] Check the run logs
+- [X] Check logs

 ## Requirements

-If you wish to run this api you should have **docker**, **kubernets** and a docker hub account.
+If you wish to run this api you should have **docker**, **kubernetes** and a docker hub account.
 Follow the steps bellow.

 1. Clone this repo

 ```
 git clone

+cd mba-cloud-mod3-practice-bitfinex
 ```

 2. Build the image locally